mruelas71/username1/README.md

 ## Testing Results
 [Describe your testing process and results.
 Include:]
-- Example valid usernames you tested (at least two)
+- Example valid usernames you tested (at least two) Usernames that worked: jsmith_2023, dev_user, test123
-- Example invalid usernames and why they fail (at least two)
+- Example invalid usernames and why they fail (at least two) Usernames that did not work: a, test-user, jsmith!
 - How you used the username-input file to test
+The first two passed the test because they had the required lowercase letters while the other usernames didn't.

 ## Challenges and Solutions
 [Optional: Describe any challenges you encountered while creating this script and how you solved them.
 This could include debugging issues, understanding regular expressions, or Git workflow problems.]